spindle-studios/react-spindle/README.md

-> [!IMPORTANT]
+> [!NOTE]
-> This package is built for personal use, whilst it's available to use by others its primary goal is to combine some personal project code into one repository for reusability purposes.
+> This package is maintained by Spindle Studios and is used across our projects.
+While it's publicly available, it's primarily designed for our internal use cases.

 ### 👋🏽 About

-`react-otio` provides a collection of React components and hooks styled with Tailwind and heavily based on [Shadcn](https://github.com/shadcn-ui/ui).
+`react-spindle` is a collection of React components and hooks styled with Tailwind and heavily based on [Shadcn](https://github.com/shadcn-ui/ui).
+It's maintained by Spindle Studios and used across our projects.

 ### 🔗 Peer Dependencies